 The majority of states require that CPA candidates have a college degree.
 As of 2009, the District of Columbia and 46 states required that CPA candidates have 150 semester-hours of college courses, which is 30 hours more than a traditional bachelor’s degree program.
 Some schools offer a combined bachelor’s and master’s degree program lasting five years that meets the 150 semester-hour requirement.
 Nearly all states require individuals with a CPA designation complete continuing professional education in order to renew their licenses.

-States with the Highest Wages
+US States with the Highest Wages for Accountants

 Accountants are lucky professionals because they stand to earn an excellent income no matter where they live in the country.
 And best of all, accountants can work almost anywhere they want.
 But even in the most lucrative industries, geography always influences a professional’s earning potential.
 Accountants living and working in certain states will earn more than others simply because they live in a top paying state for their field.
 For accounting professionals, the best money in the business lives in the northeast.